guardian/riff-raff/readme.md

 About
 -----

-The guardians new scala based deployment library is designed to help automate deploys by localising knowledge about how to orchestrate deploys within a single system, but having defined interfaces with the applications and the system on to which the deploys will happen.
+The Guardian's scala-based deployment library is designed to help automate deploys by localising knowledge about how to orchestrate deploys within a single system, but having defined interfaces with the applications and the system on to which the deploys will happen.